josenk/vagrant-vmware-esxi/README.md

 Version History
 ---------------
+* 2.4.4 Show stderr if unable to connect to esxi host.
+Update GuestOS types.
+* 2.4.3 Update GuestOS types.
 * 2.4.3 Fix, Allow disk stores with "(" or ")" in their name.
 Add support for up to 10 virtual nics
 * 2.4.2 Fix i18n dependency.
 * 2.4.1 Change/Fix output of 'vagrant address' when a single machine is configured or specified.